stvhwang/nba2016-17/README.md

 * I manually loaded multiple games into the Postgres database, and checked them individually if they satisfied the POIR games I was looking for.
 Given time, I'd write a python script to load in all 1230 games in the season and performs this check and output all POIR games.

-* Of the 100 games checked was one edge case game, which didn't yeild a result from the POIRGameCheck.sql.
+* Of the 200 games checked was one edge case game, which didn't yeild a result from the POIRGameCheck.sql.
 Upon further investigation, the game never triggered the POIR check, always staying withing a scoring margin less than 2 x the minutes remaining.
 I also adjusted the minutes remaining calculation to take overtime periods in account.
 While it didn't occur in the games checked, if a game only hit the POIR threshold in overtime, the POIRGameCheck.sql would report it.

+* Known issues:
+  * I take the time the POIR conditon is met to the end of the game to calculate a rate for a player's scoring, without knowing if a player was substitued in or not.
+  * While some teams and players show up as effective in comebacks, it could also mean those teams with those players have a tendency to get behind by large point marginss early in the game, giving them more opportunities to showcase their sklls in comeback wins.